webp-sh/webp_server_go/README.md

 [Documentation](https://docs.webp.sh/) | [Website](https://webp.sh/)

 This is a Server based on Golang, which allows you to serve WebP images on the fly.
-It will convert `jpg,jpeg,png` files by default, this can be customized by editing the `config.json`..

 * currently supported image format: JPEG, PNG, BMP, GIF